Finsler Geometry, Spacetime & Gravity -- From Metrizability of Berwald Spaces to Exact Vacuum Solutions in Finsler Gravity: Ricci-flatness of m -Kropina spaces

 \subsection{Ricci-flat nonnull \texorpdfstring{$m$}{m}-Kropina metrics in \mbox{(1+3)D}}

-First, we investigate Ricci-flat $m$-Kropina metrics with $|b|^2\neq 0$ in $(1+3)$D, by which we mean that the underlying manifold $M$ has dimension $4$ and that $a_{ij}$ has Lorentzian signature. \begin{prop} A $(1+3)$D $m$-Kropina space with $|b|^2\neq 0$ is Ricci-flat if and only if it is locally of the form
+First, we investigate Ricci-flat $m$-Kropina metrics for which $b$ is nowhere null in $(1+3)$D, by which we mean that the underlying manifold $M$ has dimension $4$ and that $a_{ij}$ has Lorentzian signature. \begin{prop} A $(1+3)$D $m$-Kropina space with nowhere null 1-form is Ricci-flat if and only if it is locally of the form

-with $\eta_{ij}=$ diag$(-1,1,1,1)$ and $c_i=$ const. \end{prop} \begin{proof} We first prove the `if' direction.
+with $\eta_{ij}=$ diag$(-1,1,1,1)$ and $c_i=$ constant. \end{prop} \begin{proof} We first prove the `if' direction.
 Since $c_i\D x^i$ is covariantly constant with respect to $\eta_{ij}$, it follows by \Cref{eq:ab_cc_pre} that any $F$ defined by \eqref{eq:unique_nonnull_ricci_flat_mKrop} is Ricci-flat, since the Ricci tensor of $\eta_{ij}$ (which vanishes) must coincide with the affine Ricci tensor of $F$, which therefore vanishes, implying that also the Finsler-Ricci tensor vanishes, by \cref{lem:RicciTensors}.